losalamosal/losalamosal.me/content/post/starting-to-blog.md

 am](https://github.com/losalamosal/losalamosal.me)), be sure to add the theme as a [submodule](https://blog.github.com/2016-02-01-working-with-submodules/) (as shown above).
-This will allow you to pull a new version of the theme when it's updated and integrate more easily with your host.
+This will allow you to pull a new version of the theme when it's updated and integrate more easily with your hosting provider.

-Edit `config.toml` and make the following changes.
+Now edit `config.toml` and make the following changes.

 ```toml
 baseURL = "/"